Amirhossein-hosseini/Cafeeshop/README.md

 - Run the application in Docker Environment (Currently, this point to development environment)
   + Make sure your local machine has been installed the Docker
   + Run the command `docker-compose up` to starting development the application
-  + Note*: There are some others docker command need to hand on your self